Classification of SARS-CoV-2 Variants through The Epistatical Circos Plots with Convolutional Neural Networks: Model Evaluation and Performance Analysis

 \subsection{Performance from scratch}

 Table \ref{tab:3} summarizes the experimental results of the five CNN architectures trained on SARS-CoV-2 Circos image datasets corresponding to different viral variants.
+Results are reported as mean $\pm$ standard deviation over three independent runs.
 Overall, all models achieved high classification accuracy, demonstrating that convolutional architectures can effectively capture the epistatic patterns embedded in the genomic interaction images.

-Among the classical VGG networks, VGG13 slightly outperformed VGG16, achieving a weighted average $F_1$-score of 93.91\% compared with 90.87\% for VGG16.
-The deeper structure of VGG16 likely introduced additional parameters without providing proportional performance gains, leading to mild overfitting.
+Among the classical VGG networks, VGG-13 slightly outperformed VGG-16, achieving a weighted average $F_1$-score of $89.68 \pm2.41\%$ compared with $88.88 \pm0.73\%$ for VGG-16.
+The deeper structure of VGG-16 likely introduced additional parameters without providing proportional performance gains, leading to mild overfitting.

-In contrast, lightweight models such as MobileNetV3 exhibited significantly improved generalization, with a weighted $F_1$-score of 96.19\% and an AUC of 0.999886, reflecting both high accuracy and computational efficiency.
-Similarly, DenseNet121 achieved strong and stable results, yielding a weighted $F_1$-score of 97.46\% and an AUC of 0.999265, confirming the benefit of dense connectivity in feature propagation and gradient reuse.
+In contrast, lightweight models such as MobileNetV3 exhibited significantly improved generalization, with a weighted $F_1$-score of $ 95.98 \pm 1.83\%$ and an AUC of $0.99811\pm 0.00126$, reflecting both high accuracy and computational efficiency.
+Similarly, DenseNet121 achieved strong and stable results, yielding a weighted $F_1$-score of $96.26 \pm 0.87\%$ and an AUC of $0.9989\pm0.00019$, confirming the benefit of dense connectivity in feature propagation and gradient reuse.

-The best overall performance was achieved by EfficientNet\_B0, which reached a weighted $F_1$-score of 97.45\% and an AUC of 0.999271.
+The best overall performance was achieved by EfficientNet\_B0, which reached a weighted $F_1$-score of $97.3 \pm 1.22\%$ and an AUC of $0.9994 \pm 0.00014$.
 Its compound scaling strategy effectively balances network depth, width, and resolution, enabling superior feature extraction with fewer parameters.
 The consistency between $F_1$-score and AUC across all architectures indicates robust classification of variant-specific genomic patterns.

-To illustrate the training and convergence behavior of the models, the training dynamics of DenseNet121 as a representative example were shown in Figure~\ref{fig:loss_and_accuration}.
-The training loss (red curve) decreases rapidly during the initial 20 epochs and gradually stabilizes near zero, while the validation accuracy (blue curve) remains consistently above 98\%, indicating efficient optimization and robust generalization without overfitting.
-Such behaviors are benefit from the dense connectivity of DenseNet, which enhances gradient flow and feature reuse across layers, resulting in faster convergence and reduced parameter redundancy.The stable learning pattern further confirms that the chosen training strategy and hyperparameter configuration in Table~\ref{tab:2} were appropriate for the classification of SARS-CoV-2 epistatic interaction images.
-These convergence characteristics are consistent across other CNN architectures and provide a solid foundation for the subsequent comparative performance analysis.